-It follows that we purpose to facilitate more men and women in public office who are mature in Christ—governing authorities who not only have the courage to fight the right battles but the strength, faithfulness, and perseverance to go the distance.
-This can only be achieved by maturing them in Christ.
-In John 17:17, Jesus said, “Sanctify them in truth; Your word is truth.”
-It follows that we need strong Bible teachers, evangelists, and disciplemakers at every level in the career path of public servants.
+It follows that we purpose to facilitate more men and women in public office who are mature in Christ—governing authorities who have not only the courage to fight the right battles but also the strength, faithfulness, and perseverance to go the distance.
+This goal can only be achieved by maturing them in Christ.
+In John 17:17, Jesus said, Sanctify them in the truth; Your word is truth.
+We need strong Bible teachers, evangelists, and disciple-makers at every level in the career path of public servants.

 I. THE FACT ABOUT FAITHFULNESS: FULFILLMENT

-“But that you also may know about my circumstances, how I am doing, Tychicus, the beloved brother and faithful minister in the Lord, will make everything known to you.
-I have sent him to you for this very purpose, so that you may know about us, and that he may comfort your hearts.”
+But that you also may know about my circumstances, how I am doing, Tychicus, the beloved brother and faithful minister in the Lord, will make everything known to you.
+I have sent him to you for this very purpose, so that you may know about us, and that he may comfort your hearts.

-“I have sent” is most accurate to the Greek.
-But note that in reality Tychicus had not been dispatched until after Paul wrote this letter, right?
-So how do you explain this seeming anachronistic statement?
-Paul (writing in Greek) is employing a tense known as the “Epistolary Aorist.”
-It is used when the writer desires to put himself in the place of the reader.
-Accordingly and more important to this study, note that Paul calls Tychicus “faithful” in the above quoted passage.
+The phrase I have sent is most accurate to the Greek, but note that in reality Tychicus had not been dispatched until after Paul wrote this letter, right?
+So how do you explain this seemingly anachronistic statement?
+Paul (writing in Greek) is employing a tense known as the “epistolary aorist.”
+This tense is used when the writer desires to put himself in the place of the reader.
+Accordingly, and more importantly to this study, note that Paul calls Tychicus faithful in the previously quoted passage.

-Characteristic reliability in our vertical relationship to God, as well as horizontally in our relationship to ministry partners is a requisite, indispensable quality that assures both great communion with God, and dependable reliability by others, equating to the consummate active and efficient fulfillment of God’s Great Commission mandate.
+Characteristic reliability in our vertical relationship to God, as well as horizontally in our relationship to ministry partners, is a requisite, indispensable quality that assures both great communion with God and dependable reliability by others, equating to the consummate active and efficient fulfillment of God’s Great Commission mandate.

 As noted, Paul was writing from prison in Rome as indicated by the preceding passage in Ephesians 6:20.
-Therein the passage begins with, “I am an ambassador in chains.”
-It was there that he penned what are commonly referred to as the Prison Epistles: Ephesians, Colossians, Philippians, and Philemon.
-It is interesting to note, and serves the purpose of this study, that many commentators believe that he wrote Colossians in close proximity to Ephesians, in that the Colossian epistle would also be delivered to Colossae by Tychicus.
+Therein the passage begins with I am an ambassador in chains.… There he penned what are commonly referred to as the Prison Epistles: Ephesians, Colossians, Philippians, and Philemon.
+An interesting note serving the purpose of this study is that many commentators believe that Paul wrote Colossians in close proximity to Ephesians, so that the Colossian epistle would also be delivered to Colossae by Tychicus.
 Colossians contains an epistolary aorist passage similar to the one under study.

-“As to all my affairs, Tychicus, our beloved brother and faithful servant and fellow bond-servant in the Lord, will bring you information.
+As to all my affairs, Tychicus, our beloved brother and faithful servant and fellow bond-servant in the Lord, will bring you information.
 For I have sent him to you for this very purpose, that you may know about our circumstances and that he may encourage your hearts; and with him Onesimus, our faithful and beloved brother, who is one of your number.
-They will inform you about the whole situation here.”
-(Colossians 4:7–9)
+They will inform you about the whole situation here (Colossians 4:7–9).

 Each passage from the two epistles refers to Tychicus as a faithful man and indicate that Paul, who was unable to go because of his imprisonment, had sent Tychicus as an apostolic emissary to these churches on his behalf.
-How could it be that Paul could write in Philippians 1:12, “Now I want you to know brethren, that my circumstances have turned out for the greater progress of the gospel.”?
-Only because of, in part, a faithful teammate like Tychicus!
+How could Paul write in Philippians, Now I want you to know, brethren, that my circumstances have turned out for the greater progress of the gospel (1:12)?
+Paul could only write those words because of, in part, a faithful teammate like Tychicus!

 Paul’s situation necessitated faithful, trustworthy ministry teaming in order to fulfill the Great Commission.

-“A wicked messenger falls into adversity, but a faithful envoy brings health.”
+A wicked messenger falls into adversity, but a faithful envoy brings healing (Proverbs 13:17).

 Faithful people elicit positive outcomes in a myriad of ways.

-“Like the cold of snow in the time of harvest is a faithful messenger to those who send him.”
+Like the cold of snow in the time of harvest is a faithful messenger to those who send him (Proverbs 25:13a).

-Note the summation of Tychicus’ character quality of faithfulness as illustrated by leading Ephesian’s commentator Harold Hoehner:
+Note the summation of Tychicus’ character quality of faithfulness as illustrated by leading Ephesians commentator Harold Hoehner:

-Later in his second Roman imprisonment, Paul sent Tychicus to Ephesus to relieve Timothy in order that Timothy could come to Paul (2 Timothy 2:4) and Paul sent either Tychicus or Artemas to Crete to relieve Titus so that Titus could visit Paul in Nicopolis (Titus 3:12).
-Tychicus, then, bore five [NT Bible book] letters (Colossians, Philemon, Ephesians, 2 Timothy, Titus) and probably relieved two of Paul’s apostolic legates.
+Later in his second Roman imprisonment, Paul sent Tychicus to Ephesus to relieve Timothy in order that Timothy could come to Paul (2 Timothy 4:12), and Paul sent either Tychicus or Artemas to Crete to relieve Titus so that Titus could visit Paul in Nicopolis (Titus 3:12).
+Tychicus, then, bore five [NT Bible books] letters (Colossians, Philemon, Ephesians, 2 Timothy, Titus) and probably relieved two of Paul’s apostolic legates.
 It is no wonder that he was called a “beloved brother and faithful servant of the Lord.”

 II.
 THE FORMATION OF FAITHFULNESS: FRIENDLINESS